ljbade/wolf4sdl/README.txt

 The current version of the source code is available in the svn repository at: svn://tron.homeunix.org:3690/wolf3d/trunk

-The following ways to compile the source code are supported:
+The following ways of compiling the source code are supported:
- - Makefile (for Linux and BSD variants)
+ - Makefile (for Linux, BSD variants and MinGW/MSYS)
- - Visual Studio 2005 or above project (Wolf4SDL.sln and Wolf4SDL.vcproj)
+ - Visual Studio 2005 or above (Wolf4SDL.sln and Wolf4SDL.vcproj)
- - Code::Blocks project (Wolf4SDL.cbp)
+ - Code::Blocks 8.02 (Wolf4SDL.cbp)
- - Dev-C++ project (Wolf4SDL.dev)
+ - Dev-C++ 5.0 Beta 9.2 (4.9.9.2) (Wolf4SDL.dev) (see README-devcpp.txt)

 To compile the source code you need the development libraries of
  - SDL (http://www.libsdl.org/download-1.2.php) and